Nigella (Nigella sativa)

 Nigella seeds are an essential ingredient in the Bengali spice mix, panch phoron, which also includes mustard seeds, cumin, fennel and fenugreek.
 On their own, nigella seeds are used in vegetable curries, pickles, chutneys and breads, including naan bread.
 In some countries, nigella is used as a substitute for pepper.
 In the Middle East, nigella seeds are often combined with sesame seeds and used to garnish breads, cakes, potatoes and omelettes.
-Nigella seeds pair well with pulses, rice and vegetables and they combine well with allspice, cardamom, cinnamon, coriander, cumin, fennel, ginger, thyme and turmeric.
+Nigella seeds pair well with pulses, rice and vegetables and they marry with allspice, cardamom, cinnamon, coriander, cumin, fennel, ginger, thyme and turmeric.

 Nigella belongs to the Ranunculaceae family and is native to southern Europe, north Africa and Asia.
-The plant grows to between 8-35 inches tall with divided, thread-like leaves and white, yellow, pink, pale blue or pale purple flowers.
+The plant grows to between 20-90cm tall with divided, thread-like leaves and white, yellow, pink, pale blue or pale purple flowers.
 Seed capsules are harvested before they burst and then dried and crushed, releasing the seeds.
 The seeds are black, small and tear-drop shaped.

 Nigella seeds were discovered in Tutankahmen’s tomb, they were mentioned in the Bible book of Isaiah and were used in Roman times by herbalists.
 Other names for the plant include ‘devil-in-a-bush’ and ‘love-in-a-mist’.
 These days India is the largest producer of nigella.

 Nigella is used in traditional Indian herbal medicine as a treatment for intestinal disorders including flatulence, indigestion and bowel problems.